cis3296s23/matrix-03-duggal-malinksy-ke/README.md

 2. Explain the variations of algorithm you implemented.

 ## **Teamwork**
-1. Ziyi ke
+1. Ziyi ke - Generated the graphs, wrote the OpenMP algorithm, wrote the automation in python.

-2. Domenic K Malinsky
+2. Domenic K Malinsky - Wrote the SIMD algorithm and main file, altered the Matrix multiplication with OpenMP and MPI with assistance from rishi.

-3. Rishi Duggal
+3. Rishi Duggal - Implemented the algorithms into the existing code and ran through the compiling process.

 Did you lock the master branch as explain in GitHW2 Lab 2 - Git?
 How did you proceed to review each other work?